 User testing will help you design a better product, which will help you achieve better results.
 Knowing whether the solution satisfies user needs is necessary to understand if the product is used or not.

-Most companies look at analytics data daily in the hopes to better their product, it’s conversion rates and sales results.
-Even though this is also essential for the product to succeed, there’s no answer to why users are using the way they are.
+Most companies look at analytics data daily in the hopes of bettering their product, its conversion rates, and sales results.
+Even though this is also essential for the product to succeed, there’s no answer to why users are using it the way they are.
 The additional revenue you can generate from knowing alone where users have obstacles can be huge.
-Sometimes things are too complex and users would rather cancel the checkout process rather than move forward, just like in the 300 million dollar button story.
+Sometimes things are too complex, and users would rather cancel the checkout process rather than move forward, just like in the 300 million dollar button story.

 Analytics tools show you where users don’t convert, but you’ll never understand why this is happening.
-Running a test will uncover any obstacles or errors that might hinder the results of your product.
-Data can show you where drop-offs happen, but never why they occur.
+Running a test will uncover any obstacles or errors that might hinder your product results.
+Data can show you where drop-offs happen but never why they occur.

 It might seem like A/B fixes this problem, but it falls short.
-In the example of an online store, two versions of a campaign page compete and A performs better.
-Comparing won’t show you how effective, efficient or satisfactory version A is.
-It just shows that A is better than B. Users like it more, but they could also share insight on how to improve the product to fit their needs.
+In the example of an online store, two versions of a campaign page compete, and A performs better.
+Comparing won’t show how effective, efficient, or satisfactory version A is.
+It just shows that A is better than B. Users like it more, but they could also share insight on improving the product to fit their needs.

 3. Happier customers

-Satisfaction is also important.
-Customers are looking for solutions to fix their everyday problems as well as help their day-to-day be much more productive.
+Another benefit of user testing is seeing how satisfied are your customers.
+Satisfaction is not always.
+Customers are looking for solutions to fix their everyday problems and help their day-to-day be much more productive.

 Discovering how satisfied are your customers when using your product is key to attracting new users and maintaining current ones.
-Simple errors in user experience like complicated navigation, broken buttons and difficult to use dashboards create problems in the ease of learning, which usually lead to frustrations.
+Simple errors in user experience like complicated navigation, broken buttons, and challenging to use dashboards create problems in the ease of learning, which usually lead to frustrations.

 We’ve also created an AI-based emotional analysis tool to help you discover more about your users.

 In most cases, these frustrations can lead to leaving users and customers.
-88% of users said they wouldn’t return to a website after one instance of bad user experience.
-So also focusing on the aspect of satisfaction is necessary to keep customers from leaving.
+88% of users said they wouldn’t return to a website after one instance of a bad user experience.
+So also, focusing on the aspect of satisfaction is necessary to keep customers from leaving.

 Any type of business can benefit from incorporating the practice of user testing into their design and development practices.
 The returns of your investment are much higher than the costs, especially when considering the costs of finding out about critical user errors after launch.